fortran-lang/stdlib/doc/specs/stdlib_selection.md

 ## Overview of selection

-Suppose you wish to find the value of the kth-smallest entry in an array, or the index of that value.
+Suppose you wish to find the value of the kth-smallest entry in an array of size N, or the index of that value.
 While it could be done by sorting the whole array using `[[stdlib_sorting(module):sort(interface)]]` or `[[stdlib_sorting(module):sort_index(interface)]]` from